Summary

 Instruct them to include in the C-E-R paragraph the following:

-Evidence that this amendment is necessary
+Evidence that this amendment is necessary.

 Instruct them to include in the multimedia presentation the following:

-Sixty-second presentation including pictures, artwork, music, text, or video displaying why the amendment is necessary, how it is fair, and how it will help society.
+A sixty-second presentation including pictures, artwork, music, text, or video displaying why the amendment is necessary, how it is fair, and how it will help society.

 Resources

 CommonLit, Inc. (2018, Mar.
 23).
-What is equality?
+Harrison Bergeron pre-reading video.
 [Video].
 YouTube. https://www.youtube.com/watch?v=z0sCJdhW5tU

 FindLaw. (n.d.).
 U. S. Constitutional amendments. https://constitution.findlaw.com/amendments.html